gofullstack/gearman-node/README.md

 `function (handle) {}`

-Emitted when a job is created. `handle` is the new Job's handle, which is also assigned to the `handle` property of the `gearman.Job` instance.
+Emitted when a job is created. `handle` is the new job's handle, which is also assigned to the `handle` property of the `gearman.Job` instance.

 #### Event: 'complete'

 `function (result) {}`

-Emitted when the job is completed. `result` is the value of the result from the server, either as a `Buffer` or String if `job.encoding` is set.
+Emitted when the job has completed. `result` is the value of the result from the server, either as a `Buffer` or String if `job.encoding` is set.

 ## Tests